The day of surgery for your child

 - Help your child feel safe and secure.
 Bring a favorite toy, stuffed animal, or blanket.
-Label items from home with your child’s name.
-Leave anything valuable at home.
+Label items from home with your child's name.
+Leave valuables at home.

 - The day of surgery will be busy for your child and you.
 Expect that your child's surgery and recovery will take all day.

-- Please have child care for your other children on that day.
+- Arrange child care for your other children on that day.

 Arrive on time to the surgery unit.

 - Your child may get some liquid medicine that helps your child relax and feel sleepy.